 Tips and Tricks

 - Storing fudge.
 Transfer set fudge to an airtight container.
 It keeps well for about a week.
+Can be kept at room temperature OR refrigerator.

 - Freshest tasting fudge.
 To keep fudge fresh, store it BEFORE slicing.
 Then, slice off pieces as you eat them.